KushalArk/E-Commerse-Sales-Analysis/README.md

 Target women customers of the age group (30-49 yrs) living in Maharashtra, Karnataka, and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart, and Myntra.

 Use case source: YouTube.

+Note:
+Kindly refer to Vrinda Store Data Analysis.xlsx for for insights. the dashboard is functional.
+Kindly download and have a look on my project.